-It may in addition provide for instruments for participation in the costs of effectiveness and feasibility studies for projects by public or private enterprises.

-In particular, it shall promote projects under paragraphs 1 and 3 which make a contribution to the sustainable use of resources.

-The projects promoted must follow the principles of scientific integrity and good scientific practice.
+- It may in addition provide for instruments to subsidise the costs of studies carried out by companies to determine the effectiveness and feasibility of projects. - In particular, it shall promote projects under paragraphs 1 3, 3bis, 3ter and 4 which make a contribution to the sustainable use of resources. - The projects promoted must follow the principles of scientific integrity and good scientific practice.
 If this is not the case, the sanctions and the duty to provide information under Article 12 paragraphs 2-4 apply.

 Art.
-20 Further support measures
+20 Other support measures